PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 *(Scroll down to the Overview section for an overview of the features in this workshop, as well as some previews)*

-# Installation (NotITG)
+# Installation
+*NOTE: In ITGmania/Etterna/Outfox, this noteskin only works when Fast Note Rendering is turned OFF.*

 - Download this entire workshop by clicking on the green <> Code button at the top of the page, or visit the [releases page](https://github.com/PoRa-dayo/Enchantment-3D-Noteskin-Workshop/releases) to download individual folders of this workshop.
   <img width="698" height="101" alt="msedge_eccHtYGez3" src="https://github.com/user-attachments/assets/4f7b874a-894a-4d26-afb3-314b50a8ab9d" />

-- Install the noteskin by copying the "enchantment-3d" and "enchantment-custom-3d" folders inside the "Enchantment - BASE"/"NotITG" folder, and inside your NotITG game folder, paste them in "NoteSkins"/"dance".
+- Go to "Enchantment - BASE" folder, and select the folder of the game you want to install the noteskin in ("NotITG" or "Outfox, ITGmania, Etterna").
+Install the noteskin by copying the "enchantment-3d" and "enchantment-custom-3d" folders placed inside the folder of the game you chose.
+Inside your NotITG/ITGmania/Etterna game folder, paste them in "NoteSkins"/"dance" (if the game is Outfox, it will be in "Appearance"/"NoteSkins"/"dance").

 https://github.com/user-attachments/assets/c9d9f387-e145-4b72-9327-a44d30c850b7